 The most popular theory, however, is that the Knights of the Cross obtained the game from Arab lands during the Crusades.
 It is known that Shatranj was held in some esteem at the court of Saladin, who created the Ayubite dynasty in Egypt and Syria and the Christians certainly obtained medical secrets from physicians in this dynasty.

 The famous Alfonso manuscript and the Cotton manuscript of the thirteenth century describe Shatranj in its form at the time.
 The pieces are shown on a non-chequered board in a virtually identical pattern to that of today.
-One of the prime ministers is now a King.
 The details follow:

 Over the next four centuries, the game stayed in much the same form as above - the European form of medieval Chess described in Caxton's 'The Game and Playe of Chesse' wasn't much different to the Persian form that the Crusaders probably discovered.